 The descriptions of calculation methods that follow consider only one stratum.
-Survey strata are considered here as independent sampling problems.
 Survey totals are got by summing stratum results.
 'Length class' can be generalized to include sex or sex-length class.
 From the catch and swept area at a station, the single-station estimate of stratum biomass is